-More than three-quarters of the Chesapeake Bay’s tidal waters are considered impaired by chemical contaminants.
+More than three-quarters of the Chesapeake Bay’s tidal waters are considered partially or fully impaired by chemical contaminants.
 From the insecticides that are put on farm fields to the cleaners we use to disinfect our homes, contaminants can enter the Bay and its tributaries and harm the health of both humans and wildlife.
 Production bans have lowered the presence of some contaminants in the watershed, but others are still widely used today.

 What kind of chemical contaminants are found in the Chesapeake Bay?

 Two kinds of chemical contaminants can be found in the Chesapeake Bay: metals and organics.

 The most common metal found in the watershed is mercury.
 A 2010 report from the U.S. Environmental Protection Agency (EPA) found the extent and severity of mercury contamination to be widespread in the watershed.
 Contamination with metals like aluminum, chromium or iron, on the other hand, is more often localized.

 Common organic chemical contaminants include PCBs, PAHs and pesticides:

 PCBs, or polychlorinated biphenyls, act as a flame retardant in electrical equipment and have also been used in the production of inks, adhesives, sealants and caulk.
 Although PCBs have not been produced in the United States since a 1977 ban, the chemicals continue to enter the environment through accidental leaks, improper disposal and “legacy deposits.”
 Data indicates the extent of PCB contamination in the watershed is widespread.

 PAHs, or polycyclic aromatic hydrocarbons, form when gas, coal and oil are burned.
 PAHs are detected at varying concentrations across the watershed, with the highest reported in or near Baltimore Harbor and the Anacostia and Elizabeth rivers.